armanmarti-shahandeh/armanmarti-shahandeh.github.io/_pages/publications.md

 Work in Progress
 ------
-A. Marti-Shahandeh, Y. Ren, V. Schleis: Computing Zero-dimensional Tropicalisations in OSCAR. arXiv: Expected mid-2025.
+A. Marti-Shahandeh, Y. Ren, V. Schleis: Computing Zero-dimensional Tropicalisations in OSCAR. arXiv: Expected by 2026.
  * In the meantime, see this [write-up](https://armanmarti-shahandeh.github.io/files/pseudoPaper_website.pdf) for details on the core ideas of the implementation.